V-Sekai/manuals/decisions/20240709-wired-first.md

-# Proposed: A Wired-First Strategy for PCVR
+# Draft: A Wired-First Strategy for PCVR

 ## The Context